Red is the mark of Fire.

 (based on Euclid, Elements 7.def.1, 7.def.2, c.
 300 BCE)

-The Carpocratian School is a nonprofit organization in the US that seeks to reconstruct and reimagine both the encyclical humanities and the monadic knowledge Carpocrates of Alexandria is said to have imparted to his son and only child Epiphanes, on the island of Cephalonia in the early second century CE.
-Epiphanes would go on to produce treatises and polemics so popular that the early patriarchs of the Catholic Church urgently retorted them.
-Epiphanes would pass away at age 17.
+The Carpocratian School is a 501(c)(3) nonprofit corporation and online school that seeks to reconstruct and reimagine the encyclical humanities Carpocrates of Alexandria is said to have imparted to his son and only child Epiphanes, on the island of Cephalonia in the early second century CE.
+In his short life, Epiphanes would go on to produce treatises and polemics so popular that the early patriarchs of the Catholic Church urgently retorted them.

 (quoted and paraphrased descriptions of Carpocrates and Epiphanes attributed to Clement of Alexandria, The Stromata 3.2.5.3, c.
 200 CE)

-Read our free and libre books on the liberal arts of grammar, logic, and rhetoric.
+The School publishes free books on the liberal arts of grammar, logic, and rhetoric.
 Our books on the world sciences of arithmetic, music, geometry, and astronomy are coming soon!